john-blackburn/preprocessor/README.md

 This preprocesses a file "infile" (`.c`, `.cpp`, `.rc` etc) and writes the result to a single file "outfile", processing all `#include, #if` etc. If infile is an empty string, nothing is written to disk and the output is instead returned as a string.
 The function also sets "included": a list of all files which were directly and indirectly included during the preprocess step. (if preprocessing a resource file, `.rc`, included assets such as bitmaps files are also shown in this list)

+If the preprocess fails, a string exception is thrown.

 * "defines" specifies predefined macros.
 It is a list of strings each of which is a regular #define statement

 * "includePaths" specifies include paths to search.
 It is a list of include paths (strings) either absolute path or relative to the present working directory